 While the MCAT changed significantly in April 2015, our three-year rule still applies.
 Thus, applicants matriculating in July 2016 and July 2017, can submit scores from both the old and/or new MCAT as long as they meet our three-year rule.
 Only the new MCAT (MCAT2015) will be considered after that.

-The testing schedule for 2015 is found here.
+The testing schedule for 2016 is found at:

 Where should they be sent?